MuellerConstantin/qvd4js/README.md

 # qvd4js

-> Utility library for reading Qlik View Data (QVD) files in JavaScript.
+> Utility library for reading/writing Qlik View Data (QVD) files in JavaScript.

-The _qvd4js_ library provides a simple API for reading Qlik View Data (QVD) files in JavaScript.
-Using this library, it is possible to parse the binary QVD file format and convert it to a JavaScript object structure.
+The _qvd4js_ library provides a simple API for reading/writing Qlik View Data (QVD) files in JavaScript.
+Using this library, it is possible to parse the binary QVD file format and convert it to a JavaScript object structure and vica versa.
 The library is written to be used in a Node.js environment exclusively.

 ---